MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 Woods, E. (2025). _Applying the ARC Framework (Accurate, Reliable, Contextual) for Human-AI Contextualization: A Model for Assuring AI Integrity_ \[Scholarly paper\].
 ARC Initiative

-**ARR as a Participatory Epistemic Practice
+**ARC as a Participatory Epistemic Practice
 **Unlike traditional risk management systems that rely solely on institutional oversight or static taxonomies, the ARC Risk Registry (ARR) is designed as a living, user-powered feedback mechanism.
-It enables ARC usersincluding students, educators, researchers, and civic practitionersto actively log, classify, and share epistemic anomalies they encounter during human-AI interaction.
-Each submission contributes to a growing, structured body of knowledge that refines the ARC Protocols real-world applicability.
-In this way, ARR functions not only as a diagnostic tool but as a participatory epistemic commonsinviting communities of practice to
+It enables ARC users, including students, educators, researchers, and civic practitioners, to actively log, classify, and share epistemic anomalies they encounter during human-AI interaction.
+Each submission contributes to a growing, structured body of knowledge that refines the ARC Protocols' real-world applicability.
+In this way, ARC functions not only as a diagnostic tool but as a participatory epistemic commons, inviting communities of practice to

-**ARR as a Participatory Epistemic Practice**
+**ARC as a Participatory Epistemic Practice**

 _Also known in ARC-aligned learning environments as The Driftline_

 Unlike traditional risk management systems that rely solely on institutional oversight or static taxonomies, the ARC Risk Registry (ARR) is designed as a living, user-powered feedback mechanism.
-It enables ARC usersincluding students, educators, researchers, and civic practitionersto actively log, classify, and share epistemic anomalies they encounter during human-AI interaction.
-Each submission contributes to a growing, structured body of knowledge that refines the ARC Protocols real-world applicability.
+It enables ARC users, including students, educators, researchers, and civic practitioners, to actively log, classify, and share epistemic anomalies encountered during human-AI interaction.
+Each submission contributes to a growing, structured body of knowledge that refines the ARC Protocols' real-world applicability.

-Within ARC-enabled platforms such as Reef Flow, this participatory layer is colloquially referred to as The Driftlinea term drawn from oceanic ecology, where floating fragments collect at the convergence of shifting currents.
+Within ARC-enabled platforms such as Reef Flow, this participatory layer is colloquially called The Driftline, a term drawn from oceanic ecology, where floating fragments collect at the convergence of shifting currents.
 In this context, Driftline entries represent surfaced misalignments, logic snags, and context drifts that, if left unexamined, could erode trust or distort action.
 By capturing these anomalies early, ARC users learn to reframe uncertainty not as failure, but as an invitation to collective sensemaking.

-In this way, the ARR functions not only as a diagnostic tool but as a participatory epistemic commonsinviting communities of practice to co-curate reliability, interpretive authority, and context-aware governance.
+In this way, the ARC functions not only as a diagnostic tool but as a participatory epistemic commons inviting communities of practice to co-curate reliability, interpretive authority, and context-aware governance.

-co-curate reliability, interpretive authority, and context-aware governance.
+Co-curate reliability, interpretive authority, and context-aware governance.

 **Supplemental References for Risk Registry Alignment**